powervr-graphics/Native_SDK/examples/Vulkan/ParticleSystem/README.rst

 .. figure:: ./ParticleSystem.png

-Shows how to implement a simple particle system using GPGPU.
+This example shows how to implement a simple particle system using GPGPU.

 Description
 -----------
-The demo utilises GPGPU (GPU Compute) to implement a particle system, a simple integration-based simulation which is advanced and then rendered every frame strictly on the GPU, without any CPU access of that data.
 Particle systems are techniques that use a large amount of sprites to simulate phenomena that would be difficult to reproduce with conventional rendering techniques.

-Furthermore, it also highlights the interaction between the Compute and the Rendering part of a simulation.
+This example uses GPGPU (GPU Compute) to implement a particle system.
+This is a simple integration-based simulation which is advanced and then rendered every frame strictly on the GPU, without any CPU access of that data.
+It also highlights the interaction between the compute and the rendering part of a simulation.
-Requires OpenGL ES 3.1 or Vulkan capable platform.

-APIS
+APIs
 ----
+* OpenGL ES 3.0+
 * Vulkan
-* OpenGL ES 3.1

 Controls
 --------